Getting Started with UniSkills

 UniSkills support is here to help you develop your academic skills and confidence for success at university and beyond.
 Whatever your subject, level of study, or route into studying with us.
 Here at Edge Hill University UniSkills has something to offer you.

-We have a wide range of online support and guidance available for Edge Hill University students on our UniSkills webpages, and we have pulled together some useful information and tips for brand new students joining us in January.
+We have a wide range of online support and guidance available for Edge Hill University students and you can find some pre-recorded presentations on our UniSkills webpages.
+We’ve also pulled together some useful information and tips for brand new students joining us in January below.

 During your time at university you will engage with a wide range of teaching and learning opportunities.
 To make the most of these, it will be important to become an active learner.
 This involves being as prepared and proactive as possible, so you can maximise your time spent in lectures and seminars.